-While there are many advantages of being an ex-pat or having a second home in Spain, it's an unfortunate fact that often these homes are left empty for long periods of time, meaning that they become a target for less scrupulous members of the criminal fraternity such as burglars and squatters.
+While there are many advantages of being an ex-pat or having a second home in Spain, it's an unfortunate fact that often these homes are left empty for long periods, meaning that they become a target for less scrupulous members of the criminal fraternity such as burglars and squatters.

 You may think it will never happen to you, but that's what every victim thinks.
 Being burgled can be a tremendously traumatic experience, especially in a foreign country when you're not sure of the procedures to follow in the immediate aftermath.
 Prevention is always better than cure, so take steps now to secure your property.

-The Basic Steps to Follow in the Event That Your Property Is Burgled
+The Basic Steps to Follow if Your Property Is Burgled

 If you find that your property has been broken into, don't panic.
 Those initial moments are the worst.
 Make sure you and your family are safe and that the intruder is not on the premises.
 Take deep breaths.
 Reassure anyone with you.
 Take control of yourself and the situation and respond appropriately and rationally.